Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

   - Query type that returns a User
 - Use the graphQL Query language to query:
   - Write a query that gets users images
   - Display the user name
-    - Display the image url
+  - Display the image URL

 <!-- > -->

-## Overview
+## Overview 🌏

 Today you will make a GraphQL service for a public API.